 Carbon Dioxide Process

-In this process, water covered coffee beans are placed in a container called the extraction vessel.
-After sealing the container, the liquid CO2 is forced into the coffee at pressures, of 1,000 pounds per square inch, which extracts the caffeine.
-This important CO2 dissolved and draws the caffeine from the coffee beans, leaving the other contents behind.
-The caffeine loaded CO2 is transferred to another container called the absorption container.
+In this process, water-covered coffee beans are placed in a container called the extraction vessel.
+After sealing the container, the liquid CO2 is forced into the coffee at a pressure of 1,000 pounds per square inch, which extracts the caffeine.
+CO2 draws and dissolves the caffeine from the coffee beans, leaving the other contents behind.
+The caffeine-loaded CO2 is transferred to another container called the absorption container.
 This is where pressure is released and CO2 turns back into a gas, leaving the caffeine behind.
-The caffeine free gas is pumped back into a pressurized container for reuse.
+The caffeine-free gas is pumped back into a pressurized container for reuse.

 The Swiss Water Process (SWP)

 This process is known for it is chemical-free water decaffeination process that started in Switzerland in 1933.
 In 1988, the Swiss Water Method was finally introduced into the coffee market where its facility is based, near Vancouver, Canada.
 This method is also mainly used for the decaffeination of organic coffee.